ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Signals/computed-from.md

 1. Combine multiple `Signal`s
 2. Combine multiple `Observable`s
 3. Combine multiple `Signal`s and `Observable`s
+4. Using initialValue param
-4. Use it outside of an injection context
+5. Use it outside of an injection context

 ### 1. Combine multiple `Signal`s